New South Wales Police Force: Constables

-All grades of Constable perform the same basic range of duties, with the rank only reflecting experience.
+All grades of constable perform the same basic range of duties, with the rank only reflecting experience.
 The rank of Probationary Constable is held for the first 12 months of service.
-Following 12 months of satisfactory service and on completion of the Associate Degree of Policing Practice via distance education, the Probationary Constable is confirmed to the rank of Constable.
+After 12 months of satisfactory service and completing the associate degree of Policing Practice via distance education, the Probationary Constable is confirmed as Constable.

-Promotion to the rank of Senior Constable can be obtained after five years service and requires the officer to pass an examination that can cover a broad area of policing knowledge.
-Incremental Senior Constable is obtained after 10 years of service.
-Senior Constables of all grades are referred to as either "Senior Constable" or "senior".
+Promotion to the rank of Senior Constable is not merit-based and can be obtained after five years of service and requires the officer to pass an examination that can cover a broad area of policing knowledge.
+Promotion to Incremental Senior Constable is also not merit-based and is obtained after 10 years of service.
+Senior Constables of all grades are called either "Senior Constable" or "senior".

-Leading Senior Constable is a rank that primarily sees an officer in a training role and belongs to a specific unit or duty type of which there is a limited number with progression to such being competitive and non-transferable.
-If an LSC transfers from a unit or duty type (such as from highway patrol to general duties or vice versa) they revert to their original Senior Constable rank.
-To be eligible for LSC an officer must have a minimum of seven years service, be of the rank of Senior Constable and undergo a number of tests and selection processes in competition with other applicants.
+Leading Senior Constable is a merit-based rank that primarily sees an officer in a training role and belongs to a specific unit or duty type of which there is a limited number with progression to such being competitive and non-transferable.
+If an LSC transfers from a unit or duty type (such as from highway patrol to general duties or vice versa), they revert to their original Senior Constable rank.
+To be eligible for LSC, an officer must have at least seven years' service, be Senior Constable and undergo many tests and selection processes in competition with other applicants.

+As of 1st July 2025 the LSC rank has been discontinued.